Top March Events around the DMV & WV

 Various Locations, Alexandria, VA

 The Alexandria Film Festival brings four days of high-quality short and feature-length films, documentaries, filmmaker panels, and arts presentations to the city.
+Special kick-off screening on November 2.
 Click here to check out the film schedule.

 Creative Cauldron, Falls Church, VA